 In 2017, it helped lead the opposition to the appointment to the U.S. 7th Court of Appeals of Amy Coney Barrett, a devout Catholic law professor whose questioning about her religious beliefs from Democrats brought allegations of anti-Catholic bigotry.
 Despite the questioning, Barrett was confirmed by the U.S. Senate.

 In April 2017, LCCHR led opposition to the appointment of Candace Jackson, the acting head of the U.S. Education Department’s Office For Civil Rights.
 It attacked Jackson for her opposition to affirmative action.
 Jackson also claimed that affirmative action and other race and gender-based quotas discriminate against white students.
 The LCCHR spearheaded a letter campaign to Education Secretary Betsy Devos to demand the removal of Jackson and the strict enforcement of civil rights laws.

-The president and CEO of the LCCHR is Vanita Gupta.
+As of May 2021, the interim president and CEO of the LCCHR is Wade Henderson.
+Vanita Gupta was the former president and CEO of LCCHR as late as February 2021.
 Gupta is a former head of the U.S. Department of Justice’s Civil Rights Division under President Barack Obama.
 Before then, she was employed by the ACLU and the NAACP as a civil rights attorney.
 During an interview with the Huffington Post after her hire in June 2017, Gupta described the LCCHR as the “nerve center” and the “heart of” the resistance to President Donald Trump.
 Her hire was praised by former U.S. Attorney General Eric Holder, former U.S. Deputy Attorney General Sally Yates, and Gara LaMarche, president of the left-wing donor convening Democracy Alliance.